Maid (miniseries): Audience viewership

 According to Netflix, Maid has been viewed by estimated 67 million households, becoming the streaming service's fourth most-watched show in 2021.
 In the streaming rankings for the week of October 4 to 10, Maid doubled its viewing time from the previous week and climbed to second place behind Squid Game with 1.9 billion minutes of viewing time.
-The series was watched for 469.09 million hours in the first 28 days of release.

 Specifically, in the Netflix's Top 10 TV English titles ranking, during its debut week, Maid placed at number two just two days after its release with 61.08 million hours viewed.
 The following week, it topped the chart and garnered 166.52 million viewing hours.
 In its third week, it ranked at number two and generated 129.28 million viewing hours.
 The series remained in the chart for 13 weeks until December 26, 2021.

 Critical response

-Maid received critical acclaim.
 The review aggregator website Rotten Tomatoes reported a 94% approval rating with an average rating of 8.2/10, based on 49 critic reviews.
 The website's critics consensus reads, "Maid takes great care with its sensitive subject matter to craft a drama that is not always easy to watch, but undeniably powerful, grounded by an outstanding performance by Margaret Qualley."
 Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 19 critics, indicating "universal acclaim".

 Kristen Lopez of IndieWire gave the series an A and wrote, "We need more stories like this and, hands down, Maid deserves all the acclaim it gets."
 Reviewing the series for Rolling Stone, Alan Sepinwall gave a rating of four out of five stars and said, "Parts of it are deliberately difficult to get through, yet the show is surprisingly watchable given the nature of the story, and at times even light and charming.
 Much of this is a credit to Qualley, who delivers a movie-star-level performance."
+Kelly Lawler of USA Today stated, "The drama offers a blistering portrayal of the realities of poverty as seen through the eyes of Alex, who suffers a series of angering and unjust events as she tries to protect herself and her young daughter."
+Inkoo Kang of The Washington Post commented, "It's the mother-daughter bond – and strain – that shines brightest.
+Qualley and MacDowell are each other's best scene partners."

-Violence researcher Margunn Bjørnholt wrote that the series has received acclaim for "the way it depicts the violence and for painting a nuanced picture of the violent boyfriend."
+Violence researcher Margunn Bjørnholt wrote that the series has received praise for "the way it depicts the violence and for painting a nuanced picture of the violent boyfriend."

 The American Film Institute named the series one of the ten best television programs of the year.